 Draft revised Recommendation ITU-R RA.1031-2 Doc.
 7/13(Rev.1)

-Protection of the radio astronomy service in frequency bands shared with other services
+Protection of the radio astronomy service in frequency bands shared with active services

 The title of Recommendation ITU-R RA.1031 should be revised as in Annex 1 to show that this Recommendation is concerned with frequency bands that are shared between radio astronomy and one or more active services, and not with those frequency bands that radio astronomy shares only with other passive services.
 Recommendation ITU-R RA.1031 states: